Skip to main content

 What we were told

 Two sides of the unit blow strong and cold, but the other two barely move any air.
 Staff sitting under the weak side keep complaining.
-A previous contractor said the motor or the internal dampers were likely the problem.
+The unit has not been opened up in years, and nothing was changed before it started.

 What we checked